K-S-K/CV/Articles/AllCategoriesOfProjects.md

 ## [2026.
 Interop Communication Example](https://github.com/K-S-K/Interop)

 Sometimes, when I work on hardware-related projects, I see that some tasks are better implemented in C++ than in C#.
-The reasons are performance-, compatibility-, and culturally related.
+The reasons are performance-, compatibility-, and culture-related.
 On the other hand, some functionality, such as web services or database communication, is more efficiently implemented in C#.
 And I got curious: how easy or difficult is it to integrate the benefits of both technologies into a single solution?
 And, is it possible to debug the control flow transparently through the border between them, as if it were one homogeneous piece of code?

 This project is the result of a series of experiments in this direction.
-Also, it can serve as a boilerplate for developing a native C++ DLL and a C# client EXE in a single Visual Studio solution.
+It can also serve as a boilerplate for developing a native C++ DLL and a C# client EXE in a single Visual Studio solution.

 ![P/Invoke Interop Diagram](./32_Interop/Images/Fig.2.1.InteropAsync.svg)

 ## [2024-2026 The Software Digital Twin of Gaia telescope Attitude and Orbit Control System](./36_GaiaSDT/Article.md)

-During my work at the Astronomishes Rechen Institut of the Heidelberg University, I develop a physics-based Software Digital Twin of Gaia telescope Attitude and Orbit Control System.
+During my work at the Astronomisches Rechen-Institut of Heidelberg University, I developed a physics-based Software Digital Twin of the Gaia telescope Attitude and Orbit Control System.
 It is a tool for testing and tuning spacecraft attitude control algorithms, originally prototyped in Python and Java by my colleagues.
 ![The Gaia AOCS SDT UI](./36_GaiaSDT/Images/Fig_01_SDT-UI-Q.png)

 ## [2025.
 The FreeRTOS-based timer working on RP2350](https://github.com/K-S-K/Pico-Timer-2)